-8.3.
+8.2.
 Asset management

 - Implement and resource proactive maintenance inspections for routine works and establish a program of rolling condition audits reporting. - Develop process flows and procedures for project activities, documentation and reporting. - Identify the resources and systems needed to improve the delivery of renewal and upgrade projects under a Capital Projects line of responsibility.
-This will: - o ensure compliance with Council's approved design standards - deliver effective reporting of project information - o enable accurate updating and currency of Council's official register of assets.
+This will: - o ensure compliance with Council's approved design standards - o deliver effective reporting of project information - o enable accurate updating and currency of Council's official register of assets.

-8.4.
+8.3.
 Risk

-Develop summary continuity plans for buildings of strategic importance or service criticality.
+• Develop summary continuity plans for buildings of strategic importance or service criticality.

-8.5.
+8.4.
 Business process and systems

-Review current building hierarchy structure to better align to and inform levels of service and review and improve building classification to better support maintenance practices and reporting requirements.
+- Building development and design guidelines will be developed for internal and external users and that align to Council's asset principles and objectives including environmental, OH&S, cultural, gender, and accessibility strategies and that will support cost and maintenance efficiencies. - Review current building hierarchy structure to better align to and inform levels of service and review and improve building classification to better support maintenance practices and reporting requirements.

-8.6.
+8.5.
 Capacity building

-- Building development and design guidelines will be developed for internal and external users and that align to Council's asset principles and objectives including environmental, OH&S, cultural, gender, and accessibility strategies and that will support cost and maintenance efficiencies - Ensure relevant building and construction skills are applied to Council construction projects and that projects are planned and managed, utilising the skills and responsibilities of business units. - Undertake a four-yearly community satisfaction survey as part of BAMP monitoring and continuous improvement for building asset management across the organisation.
+- Ensure relevant building and construction skills are applied to Council construction projects and that projects are planned and managed, utilising the skills and responsibilities of business units. - Undertake a four-yearly community satisfaction survey as part of BAMP monitoring and continuous improvement for building asset management across the organisation.